 Ants In The Area

 Carpenter ants are dangerous because they destroy wood.
-They build tunnels and nests inside wood, which they might find inside your home.
+They build tunnels and nests inside the wood, which they might find inside your home.
 They can quickly damage belongings and, over time, can put the structural integrity of your home at risk.

 Crazy ants are known for getting inside electronic devices and may cause shorts.
 They also appear in large numbers and can be quite difficult to get rid of.